rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 Note that `s3` is, first and foremost due to its structural relationship, a subsection to `s1`.
 That is the case even if an extension to the definition of `n3` would define its declared section to be the next sibling section of `s1`.
-That is, under these circumstances, the non-default definitions would have to be ignored, which effectively grants implicit associations precedence over any non-default definition.
+That is, under these circumstances, the non-default definitions would have to be ignored.
+Which is, because structural relationships can not be undefined.
 Because of that, implicit associations have precedence over any non-default definition, if both sections have different parent containers (e.g. `n0` vs.
 `n2`).